 Scientists are learning that the choices moms make during pregnancy not only directly affect their baby's health, they might even lead to changes in the baby's genes.
 A new field called epigenetics is looking at how nutrition and other factors in pregnancy might alter the way the baby's genes function.
 One study done in rats found that eating a poor diet during pregnancy affected a gene linked to the production of insulin in the young -- a change that scientists say could increase the offspring's risk of developing type 2 diabetes later in life.
 It's not yet clear if the same is true for people.

-How Mom cares for her baby outside of the womb is also important.
+How Mom cares for their baby outside of the womb is also important.
 A number of studies have touted the benefits of breastfeeding, finding that it can boost children's brainpower and reduce their risk for obesity as they grow.

 Once children start on solid foods, feeding them a healthy, well-balanced diet can prevent them from growing into obese adults and from developing diseases related to obesity, such as diabetes and high blood pressure.
-Mom also has the important task of instilling in her kids the good eating habits that will lead them into a healthy adulthood.
+Mom also has the important task of instilling in their kids the good eating habits that will lead them into a healthy adulthood.

 What About Dad?